William Douglas (sea captain): Spanish seizure

+Release and departure

 Although Martínez was suspicious, Douglas convinced him that his only desire was to sail to China.
 Martínez supplied Douglas with what he thought was a minimal amount of equipment, food, and other supplies for a direct voyage to Macau via Hawaii.
 Douglas promised both the Spanish and the Americans that he had no intention of remaining on the Northwest Coast to collect furs.
 On June 1 he was allowed to depart.
 By the late afternoon Iphigenia, flying Portuguese colors, was sailing southwest from Nootka Sound, as though headed for Hawaii.
 At midnight, however, Douglas ordered the ship to change course and head north.
 He knew that Martínez was not ready to send San Carlos north to patrol the coast, and he did not think Kendrick would be allowed to leave until San Carlos was ready.
 Douglas wrote "the interval was therefore mine".
 He did not have enough furs to turn a profit in China and "my people had been accustomed to short allowances".
 So he went north to collect more sea otter furs.

 Douglas hoped he might encounter Funter and North West America, but they missed each other.
 On June 8 Funter entered Nootka Sound and found it occupied by Martínez.
 In a series of events similar to what had happened to Douglas and Iphigenia, Funter and his crew were soon arrested and North West America seized.
 Martínez wanted to hold North West America as security for payments for the repairs and supplies he had given to Iphigenia.
 North West America was never returned to the British, it became a Spanish ship, renamed Santa Gertrudis la Magna and, later, Santa Saturnina.
 The small vessel was used by the Spanish for several exploration voyages, including José María Narváez's discovery and exploration of the Strait of Georgia in 1791.